 You should also get tested or retested if youare pregnant or plan to become pregnant.

 1. You should get retested if you have had anal or vaginal sex without a condom, or if you have shared injection drug equipment with someone who has HIV.

 2. The CDC suggests retesting because of the "window period."
 This is the length of time between exposure to HIV and when HIV shows up on a test.
 This can take up to three months.
 So if your test result is negative, protect yourself and get retested after three months.

-You can ask your healthcare provider for an HIV test.
-Testing is also available at clinics, hospitals, and community health centers.
-Discuss your results, positive or negative, with your healthcare provider.
+You can ask a healthcare provider for an HIV test.
+Or you can visit a clinic, hospital,or community health center.
+Discuss your results, positive or negative, with a healthcare provider.